jafaryor/knowledge-base/Management/leadership.md

 Organizations are also most successful when their people can be focused on the top level, achieving their full potential.
 This not only uleashes the highest levels of their skills and intelligence, but also supports an ever growing and improving workforce, because we're innately drwan toward self-improvement.

+#### Engagement
-__Engagement__ - is the level of positive attachement employees feel toward their job and organization.
+Is the level of positive attachement employees feel toward their job and organization.

 Causes of disengagement:
 * Feeling invisible